 Your new counsel will also have to notify the at-fault party’s insurance company to ensure all inquiries are now directed to the proper firm.
 Patience is necessary during these first few weeks, so your new attorney can absorb all the information they need to properly represent you.

-If you have questions about switching law firms, contact our skilled personal injury attorneys at MLG Injury to schedule a free consultation today by calling 888-904-2524 to learn more about your legal rights and options.
+If you have questions about switching law firms, contact our skilled personal injury attorneys at Morgan Law Group to schedule a free consultation today by calling 888-904-2524 to learn more about your legal rights and options.